AKC specialty shows

-The PSDPC Club also holds two agility trials each year, typically in July and December.
+The PSDPC Club holds two agility trials each year, typically in July and December.
 Come join us!
-We welcome competitors of all breeds and encourage volunteers and spectators.
+We welcome competitors of all breeds and encourage volunteers and spectators (Covid precautions may apply, see premium for details).
 Trials are fun and we often host a silent auction.

 We also host other competitive and fun events such as Meet the Breeds at the Washington State Fair, tracking seminars, scent work and barn hunt.
 We offer the DPCA's Working Aptitude Evaluation approximately every other year.